Carnot cycle: Stages

-This is true as $Q_C$ and $T_C$ are both smaller in magnitude and in fact are in the same ratio as $Q_H/T_H$.
+This is true as Q_{C} and T_{C} are both smaller in magnitude and in fact are in the same ratio as Q_{H}/T_{H}.

-The pressure–volume graph
+Pressure–volume graph

 When a Carnot cycle is plotted on a pressure–volume diagram ((Figure 1)), the isothermal stages follow the isotherm lines for the working fluid, the adiabatic stages move between isotherms, and the area bounded by the complete cycle path represents the total work that can be done during one cycle.
 From point 1 to 2 and point 3 to 4 the temperature is constant (isothermal process).
 Heat transfer from point 4 to 1 and point 2 to 3 are equal to zero (adiabatic process).

-Properties and significance
+Temperature–entropy graph

+A Carnot cycle plotted on a temperature–entropy diagram ((Figure 4)) is rather simple.
+Isothermal paths are horizontal, adiabatic paths are vertical.
+The area enclosed by the cycle is the amount of heat energy extracted from the hot reservoir but not delivered to the cold reservoir, which has been converted into work.